Information about building processes, return/exchange policies, shipping information, and more.

 This means that the your main stereo amplifier only has to deal with the wattage needs and electro/magnetic feedback/noise of one small, lightweight and utterly easy to drive fullrange driver and perhaps a whisper coming from a super tweeter.
 The true difficulty of driving the subwoofer driver and making the lowest of the low frequencies in a way that will blend in with the full range speakers is left to the more naturally capable paper cone subwoofer driver, rigid wooden cabinet built on the same platform as the full range speaker cabinets, and high quality subwoofer amplifier with an active crossover.

-This is one of the main keys to our speaker systems' reputation for high efficiency and clarity in the bass - is that they are an easy load in the bass range by allowing the use of powerful, high quality subwoofers. (and also, by using appropriate subwoofer high level input cables - the Anchor Chain).
-Our speakers make ample volume with low power because of the way they use that power.
+This is one of the main keys to the Blumenstein speaker systems' reputation for high efficiency and clarity in the bass - is that they are an easy load in the bass range by allowing the use of powerful, high quality subwoofers.
+(And also, by using appropriate subwoofer high level input cables - the Anchor Chain).
+Blumenstein speakers make ample volume with low power because of the way they use that power.
 Just the same way that turbo charging a race car can be done elegantly, or messily - and it seems that every manufacturer seems to have a different goal in mind.

-Our goal is to simply make the music more enjoyable, emotive, and enveloping for the listener.
-Our sound systems will take you to outer space - and back.
+My goal is to simply make the music more enjoyable, emotive, and enveloping for the listener.
+Blumenstein sound systems will take you to outer space - and back.

 + Why would I want a wooden speaker?